Nonstabilizerness Estimation using Graph Neural Networks: Conclusions

-The performance analysis on the experimental demonstrate that by leveraging the graph-based representation of quantum circuits, the proposed GNN model achieves accurate nonstabilizerness estimation with robust generalization capabilities to larger quantum circuits, in terms of both number of quantum circuits and gate count, and to higher entanglement.
+The performance analysis on the experimental results demonstrate that by leveraging the graph-based representation of quantum circuits, the proposed GNN model achieves accurate nonstabilizerness estimation with improved generalization capabilities to larger quantum circuits, in terms of number of qubits, gate count, and entanglement level.
 We conclude that the proposed GNN model offers an effective and scalable framework for estimating nonstabilizerness across both noiseless and noisy regimes.